Tabletop Game: Mage: The Ascension

 - The Virtual Adepts replaced the Ahl-I-Batin/Batini, Arabic mages whose main method of magic was to be as subtle and invisible as possible.
 Many of them were/are assassins of the hugest order.

 - Orphans: Not a tradition, but a catch-all for mages who follow their own style of magick rather than a specific paradigm.
 Many of them tend to be a nihilistic lot and are dubbed "Hollow Ones".
 Efforts to unify them as a single group are repeated but short-lived.

 The Technocracy has its own set of Conventions as well:

 And now, with the release of the "Void Engineers" updated Convention Book in 2013, we finally meet what made

-Autopolitans: Twisted caricatures of Iteration X, the Autopolitans are more machine than man.
-Linked into a soulless hivemind, their high-endlessly adaptable nanotechnological forms are relentless.
+- Autopolitans: Twisted caricatures of Iteration X, the Autopolitans are more machine than man.
+Linked into a soulless hivemind, their nigh-endlessly adaptable nanotechnological forms are relentless.
 Resistance is futile.
 You will be assimilated.

-Agents: What the NWO turns into after being exposed to too much 'Void Adaptation'.
-Soulless tricksters who can appear as anyone or anything, their agenda is incomprehensible... but their continued access to the NWO's Control protocols (meaning they can mindwhack any Technocracy member who hasn't had their original indoctination removed, like the V Es have arranged to do to themselves in defiance of Technocracy regulations) is devastating.
+- Agents: What the NWO turns into after being exposed to too much 'Void Adaptation'.
+Soulless tricksters who can appear as anyone or anything, their agenda is incomprehensible... but their continued access to the NWO's Control protocols (meaning they can mindwhack any Technocracy member who hasn't had their original indoctrination removed, like the VEs have arranged to do to themselves in defiance of Technocracy regulations) is devastating.

 Spread throughout the books are myriad Crafts, smaller groups of mages who do not subscribe to any Tradition (or, in the case of the Ahl-I-Batin, were reduced from that position) and have their own unique magical paradigms.
 There are also numerous larger organizations exclusive to specific geographic areas (the magic traditions of Asia are a world unto themselves).